rickkobayashiphd/Data_Science_Portfolio/README.md

 ## **About**

 I am your hard-working PhD, problem solver, and aspiring Data Scientist.
 I help people work.
-I seek an internship or volunteer position where I can become better at solving complex problems and serve others with actionable data-driven guidance.
+I seek to become better at solving complex problems and serve others with actionable data-driven guidance.

 I've served as a family restaurant owner at Cafe 100, continued as an electrician apprentice for Light Workers Electric (License C-32190), and currently work as the CAD/CAM Operations Manager and Carpenter for RK Builders (License BC-7556).

-As a supportive employer, technician, and small business owner who has trekked through the hills and valleys of the entrepreneurial landscape, I would be truly grateful to continue this journey with you, serving as your Data Science doer.

 ---